 Operations management involves planning and controlling the complex processes used to produce the goods and services provided by an organization.
 This course covers production processes, process performance and improvement, inventory management, lean productions, quality management, and the strategic role of operations in the firm.

-You’ll take four elective classes during Term 6, known as the Elective Term.
+You’ll take four elective classes during two 1-week campus residencies in the final term.
 During this term your cohort expands to include Fuqua’s Weekend Executive MBA students.
 These new teammates will contribute expertise from different markets while expanding the scope of your professional network.

-While elective courses will change from year to year, here are some of the topics available to you.
+While elective courses will change from year to year, here are some of the topics that may be of interest to you.